Timothy Olyphant as Raylan Givens, old school Deputy U.S. Marshal

 Raylan’s cattleman’s hat was custom made for Timothy Olyphant by Baron Hats of Hollywood, in sahara tan 200XXX beaver with a 3.25″ brim, 4.25″ crown, and a thin 3/8″ tooled leather band with a ranger-style buckle on the left.
 “The RG”, based on the hat developed for the show, is available at Baron Hats’ site.

-Shift from top to bottom to find Raylan’s other signature gear: a pair of custom-made Lucchese western-style cowboy boots made from dark “cigar” brown ostrich leg leather.
-The boots shafts are decoratively stitched, although Raylan wears his trouser bottoms over the boots.
+Shift from top to bottom to find Raylan’s other signature gear: a pair of dark brown Justin anteater cowboy boots, worn across the first two seasons until Raylan switches to Lucchese ostrich leg boots for the third season onward.
+The boot shafts are decoratively stitched, although Raylan wears his trouser bottoms over the boots.

 Raylan’s tried-and-true Bianchi Model 59 Special Agent® thumb break paddle holster in tan-finished full grain leather is fixed to the right side of his belt for a fast, strong-side draw.
-Armed with the knowledge that he is a right-hand shooter and carries a full size Glock with a 4.49″ barrel, we can deduce that the exact model of Raylan’s Bianchi holster is #19128.
+Armed with the knowledge that he is a right-hand shooter and carries a full size Glock with a 4.49″ barrel, we can deduce that the exact model of Raylan’s Bianchi holster is #19128, carried for the first season until he switched to a custom-made holster for the second season onward.

 What to Imbibe